-Pos: Position of the Gaussian centroid Width: Gaussian width (Width = FWHM/1.66), and erfc is the standard complementary error function.
+Pos:Position of the Gaussian centroidWidth:Gaussian width (Width = FWHM/1.66)erfcstandard complementary error function

-Note: If you observe significant scattering of Chi values in the peak fitting residual under the majority of the singlet peaks, and this may not be resolved by adding new peaks, it is possible that the background tail component should be enabled.
+Note: If you observe significant, systematic scattering of Chi values in the peak fitting residual under the majority of the singlet peaks, and this may not be resolved by adding new peaks, it is possible that the background tail component should be enabled.

 This may be done either by manually enabling the component in the Peak evaluation algorithm settings window, or selecting another algorithm setting, where tail has been enabled previously.
 This is, however, may designate that your measurement set-up is improperly set or became noisy.